DimaTaher/AI-ML-Capstone/README.md

 # GitHub Navigation Instructions

-- For a detailed overview of the complete project, please reference this [notebook.](House Price Predictions Using ML.ipynb)
+- For a detailed overview of the complete project, please reference this [notebook.]
+(House Price Predictions Using ML.ipynb)
 - For the Dataset used, it will be found [here.](Data)